Welcome to Glen Parva and Glen Hills Local Nature Reserve.

 Glen Hills and Glen Parva Nature Reserve are looking for volunteers to join them in keeping the Reserve beautiful for everyone to enjoy all year round.

-However, due to the current situation with COVID-19, all volunteering work has been put on hold for at least three months.
-I will update here on the page once volunteering has started again.
+However, due to the current situation with COVID-19, all volunteering work has been put on hold until further notice.

 Keep safe and well.

-The Reserves are located to the west of Glen Parva, Leicestershire, within the Sence and Soar Valley South Green wedge.
+The Reserve is located to the west of Glen Parva, Leicestershire, within the Sence and Soar Valley South Green wedge.
 It has good public transport links and the Sustrans National Cycle Route 6 passes through the middle of the site.

 The total area of the two reserves is 12.1 hectares